berndporr/rpi_ads1115/README.md

 The class uses the ALERT/RDY of the ADS1115 connected to GPIO 17 to establish the sampling rate.
 The ADS1115 ALERT/RDY pin is configured that it triggers the callback after a sample has become available.
-GPIO17 must be connected to ALERT/RDY of the ADS1115 or to another GPIO pin if GPIO17 is already in use.

 ## Building: